-I think that exercises like the ones I have mentioned may be suitable for those students who are not familiarized with the use of shall.
+Exercises like the ones mentioned above may be suitable for those students who are not familiarized with the use of shall.
 Despite the fact that there is a movement called Plain English which criticizes legalese, legal English still tends to be formal.
 Legalese may be found in contracts and other documents.
-For that reason, the purpose of this article has been to make readers aware of that aspect of the legal jargon.
+Readers should be aware that the use of the modal verb shall is one of the characteristics of the legal jargon.